TBS1996/TaleCast/README.md

 If you haven't used rust before, just run the shell command from the official website: https://www.rust-lang.org/learn/get-started
 after this you should be able to do `cargo install talecast`

+Talecast is available in the `Arch User Repository (AUR)` for Arch Linux users.
+You can install it using your preferred AUR helper, such as paru or yay.
+To install Talecast with paru, run the following command:
+`paru -S talecast-git`

 ## how to add podcasts?